Ice Fishing Too Cold? 7 Ways to Keep Your Shelter Warm

 7. Never Ignore Ventilation and Exhaust Safety

 A warm shelter is not useful if it is unsafe.
 Any combustion heater must be used carefully.

 Diesel exhaust must always be routed outdoors.
-Never allow exhaust gas to enter the shelter.
+Never allow exhaust gas to enter the ice fishing shelter.

-Use a carbon monoxide alarm inside the shelter.
+Use a working carbon monoxide alarm inside the shelter.
 Keep exhaust pipes and mufflers away from fabric, plastic, fuel, and gear.
 Make sure snow does not block the exhaust outlet.

 FAQ